AnIrishDuck/endoreic/doc/sync.md

 ## Acts on Extant Objects

 The last-write-win policy can cause some potential weirdness, that increases as the application grows in complexity.
-Complex might fail.
+Complex actions might fail.
 "Dirty writes" can happen.

 At some point, this library will support "rebasing" actions to handle these